microlinkhq/browserless/README.md

 ### .createContext(options)

-After initialize the browser, you can create browser context that is equivalente to open a tab:
+After initializing the browser, you can create a browser context which is equivalent to opening a tab:

 ```js
 const browserless = browser.createContext({